ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 ### Custom CSS for Global Styles and per Block

 The introduction of the `css` field in [WordPress 6.2](https://wordpress.org/news/2023/03/dolphy/) enables the addition of [custom CSS](https://make.wordpress.org/core/2023/03/06/custom-css-for-global-styles-and-per-block/) directly within the `theme.json` file, both globally under `styles.css` and per block within `styles.blocks.[block-name].css`.
-Utilizing the `\ItalyStrap\ThemeJsonGenerator\Domain\Input\Styles\Css` class and its `parseString(string $css, string $selector = ''): string` method, developers can now seamlessly integrate custom styles without the need to remember the format to use like spaces and separators, just write your CSS as you would in a regular CSS file and let the `Css` class handle the rest.
+Utilizing the `\ItalyStrap\ThemeJsonGenerator\Domain\Input\Styles\Css` class and its `parse(string $css, string $selector = ''): string` method, developers can now seamlessly integrate custom styles without the need to remember the format to use like spaces and separators, just write your CSS as you would in a regular CSS file and let the `Css` class handle the rest.
 This method accepts two parameters: the CSS to parse and an optional selector to scope the CSS rules accordingly.

 How It Works